magarpol/scripts/README.md

 ### Add NIS account
 This script add a NIS account.

+### APT Updates
+This script configures APT updates service in CheckMK

 ### Check Login
 This script check logins on a number of websites.